By Allie Gallant

 In 2003, the Canadian government instituted the Pesticide Risk Reduction Program to meet growing public demand for sustainable agriculture, reduce reliance on older chemical insecticides and minimize the environmental impact of pest management programs.

 This program, similar to ones in the U.S. and Britain, tended to stress the adoption of natural and organic insecticides – this, despite widely divergent results on the relative environmental impact of organic, conventional and Integrated Pest Management (IPM, which uses a combination of both).
-Policy is promoting more biopesticides (possibly on the assumption that they are safer than synthetics), but empirical data needs to be used to assess aspects related to human health, such as toxicity and residues, and efficacy.

 “You can’t take it for granted that lower per unit toxicity means lower risk – application rates also play a role,” explains Rebecca.
 “We found the organic products not only provided less yield protection, but had the potential to cause more harm to the environment because they’re less selective and are applied at high rates.”